shivanipoosala/Epilepsy-Disease-Early-Warning-Using-Machine-Learning-Algorithms-Approaches/README.md

 Millions of individuals worldwide suffer with epilepsy, a neurological condition marked by recurring seizures.
 The unpredictable nature of seizures is a substantial obstacle to the management of epilepsy, as it makes it challenging for individuals to adopt preventative measures.
 The goal of this project is to create an early warning system that uses machine learning algorithms to forecast and notify users of approaching epileptic episodes.

 # Objective of Problem
 Seizure Prediction & Warning : ML algorithm can analyze data & other relevant information to predict when a seizure is likely to occur.
-This can provide individuals with epilepsy and their caregivers with a warning, allowing them to take precautionary measures, such as moving to a safer location or taking medication, to minimize the impact of the seizure.
+This can provide individuals with epilepsy and their caregivers with a warning, allowing them to take precautionary measures, such as moving to a safer location or taking medication, to minimize the impact of the seizure.<br>
 Improved Quality of Life : Early prediction & warning can help individuals with epilepsy lead more normal lives.
-By avoiding seizures people with epilepsy can engage in daily activities,drive & work with greater independence.
+By avoiding seizures people with epilepsy can engage in daily activities,drive & work with greater independence.<br>

-Reduced Hospitalizations : Early prediction can lead to reduced hospital admissions due to epilepsy-related seizures, which can lower healthcare costs and improve the overall health of patients.
+Reduced Hospitalizations : Early prediction can lead to reduced hospital admissions due to epilepsy-related seizures, which can lower healthcare costs and improve the overall health of patients.<br>

 Personalized Care : ML models can be tailored to individual patients, taking into account their specific seizure patterns and triggers.
 This enables personalized care plans and interventions, which can be more effective in managing epilepsy.

 # Input Data/Tools Used
-Data Input Format
+Data Input Format<br>
-Patinent fills all the details.
+Patinent fills all the details.<br>

-ML Model by using training & testing data give’s result.
+ML Model by using training & testing data give’s result.<br>

-Deplays patient affeted or not and give precautions & warning.
+Deplays patient affeted or not and give precautions & warning.<br>

-Tools Used
+Tools Used<br>
-Software Requirements: Pycharm for front-end and back-end development.
+Software Requirements: Pycharm for front-end and back-end development.<br>

-Hardware Requirements: Any Hardware as Mobile, Ipad, Laptop or Desktop
+Hardware Requirements: Any Hardware as Mobile, Ipad, Laptop or Desktop<br>

-Programming Requirements
+Programming Requirements<br>
-Front-End : HTML (To Deisgn Web Page)
+Front-End : HTML (To Deisgn Web Page)<br>

-Back-End : Python (Flask)
+Back-End : Python (Flask)<br>

 # Implementation
 ![image](https://github.com/shivanipoosala/Epilepsy-Disease-Early-Warning-Using-Machine-Learning-Algorithms-Approaches/assets/93851816/e53a2edb-5847-4987-b2ef-bf042b6e3668)

-Steps:
+Steps:<br>
-1. Data Preparation:
+1. Data Preparation:<br>
-Import necessary libraries: pandas, numpy, and scikit-learn.
+Import necessary libraries: pandas, numpy, and scikit-learn.<br>

 Load the dataset into a Pandas DataFrame.